dniel/traefik-forward-auth0/README.md

 When a new release has been pushed to dockerhub Spinnaker will find it and start the deployment pipeline.
 The pipeline will update the internal development environment and my external site https://www.dniel.se also.
 The kubernetes configuration for the external site can be found at https://github.com/dniel/manifests/blob/master/forwardauth.yaml

-## Deployment to Kubernetes
-Check out the https://github.com/dniel/traefik-forward-auth0/tree/master/helm directory for the Helm chart to create Kubernetes deployment configuration.

 # Tech
 - Java8